Civic Engagement

 Voting in the United States

-The customizable version of the guide allows organizations to add specific resources, deadlines, voter registration processes, and other state- or site-specific information.
-For access to the customizable version, please click here to provide your name, email, and organization; you will receive the link immediately.
+We have also created a customizable version of the guide that can be used by community organizations seeking to strengthen their team’s ability to discuss voting and civic engagement with newly naturalized clients.
+The customizable version of the guide allows organizations to add specific resources, deadlines, voter registration processes, and other state—or site-specific information.
+To access the customizable version, please click here to provide your name, email, and organization; you will receive the link immediately.

 Using the Guide